Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_unstructured_data/getting_started_with_unstructured_data.md

 grant role analyst to role sysadmin;
 ```

-Then, switch back to `sysadmin` role, and `grant` the role `analyst` the rights to use the database `emaildb`, and the schema `raw` we just created earlier, as well as the ability to `read` from the stage
+Then, switch back to `sysadmin` role, and `grant` the role `analyst` the rights to use the database `emaildb`, and the schema `raw` we just created earlier, as well as the ability to `read` from the stage.

 ```sql
 grant usage on database emaildb to role analyst;